r3dlex/data_architect_nanodegree_udacity_weather_restaurants/readme.md

    * SQL queries code necessary to move the data from ODS to DWH.
    * SQL queries code that reports the business name, temperature, precipitation, and ratings.

+*STUDENT NOTE: (Please not that instead of using images most of the screenshots are actually provided here as markdown script for my case)*

 ## Rubric

 The following criteria will be taken into consideration for the *staging*, *ODS* and *DWH* phases.